htcondor/htcondor/docs/automated-workflows/dagman-config.rst

 then this configuration is defined for this DAG.

-Only a single configuration file can be specified for a given *condor_dagman* run.
-For example, if one file is specified within a DAG input file, and a different file is specified on the *condor_submit_dag* command line, this is a fatal error at submit time.
-The same is true if different configuration files are specified in multiple DAG input files and referenced in a single *condor_submit_dag* command.
+Only a single configuration file can be specified for a given :tool:`condor_dagman` run.
+For example, if one file is specified within a DAG input file, and a different file is specified on the :tool:`condor_submit_dag` command line, this is a fatal error at submit time.
+The same is true if different configuration files are specified in multiple DAG input files and referenced in a single :tool:`condor_submit_dag` command.

-If multiple DAGs are run in a single *condor_dagman* run, the configuration options specified in the *condor_dagman* configuration file, if any, apply to all DAGs, even if some of the DAGs specify no configuration file.
+If multiple DAGs are run in a single :tool:`condor_dagman` run, the configuration options specified in the :tool:`condor_dagman` configuration file, if any, apply to all DAGs, even if some of the DAGs specify no configuration file.

-Configuration variables that are not for *condor_dagman* and not utilized by DaemonCore, yet are specified in a *condor_dagman*-specific configuration file are ignored.
+Configuration variables that are not for :tool:`condor_dagman` and not utilized by DaemonCore, yet are specified in a :tool:`condor_dagman`-specific configuration file are ignored.